 In Europe, the Investment Adviser believe that current macro conditions and Brexit uncertainties support the recent accommodation measures from the ECB.
 After the decisions taken in September, the team believe that the monetary policy should be less aggressive, with central bankers asking some major governments to implement a common fiscal stimulus policy.
 The first objective of Christine Lagarde will be to provide the German Government with enough convincing evidence.
 In the Investment Adviser’s view, the ultra-accommodative monetary policy (negative rates in particular) has probably reached its limits.

 As for Emerging Markets, the Investment Adviser will continue to closely monitor spreads (both governments and corporates) and Emerging Markets countries ability to absorb trade shocks in the context of weak FX and a broad commodity market, which is under pressure.

 In conclusion, the team still believes that the best performing asset class will be a mix of high quality short term Investment Grade bonds (USD denominated corporates and emerging markets) combined with long term US Treasuries.
 This said and given the current environment and the risk that spreads will widen globally, the Investment Adviser may continue to increase the weight of US Treasuries, whilst reducing exposure to the three other pillars (corporate spreads in dollars, emerging markets in dollars and corporate spreads in euro).
 The team believes that a mix of High Grade corporate carry and US Treasuries will present an opportunity to deliver robust performance in the coming months; despite a very low yield environment and the strong performance delivered by the Fund since inception.

-The views and statements contained herein are those of the Eric Sturdza Group in their capacity as Investment Advisers to the Funds as of 12/11/2019 and are based on internal research and modelling.
+The views and statements contained herein are those of Banque Eric Sturdza SA in their capacity as Investment Advisers to the Funds as of 12/11/2019 and are based on internal research and modelling.